sodadata/docs/soda-cloud/roles-and-rights.md

 ## Review member licenses

 Each Soda Cloud Plan (Soda Teams or Soda Enterprise) includes a specific number of **Author** licenses for members of the Soda Cloud account.
 A member's license status controls whether they can make changes to any datasets and monitors in the Soda Cloud account.
-* **Authors** essentially have read-write access to elements in Soda Cloud and maintain the role of Admin, Manager, or Editor relative to monitors and datasets.
+* **Authors** essentially have read-write access in Soda Cloud and maintain the role of Admin, Manager, or Editor relative to monitors and datasets.
 See [Roles and rights](#roles-and-rights) above.
-* **Viewers** essentially have read-only acecss to elements in Soda Cloud and maintain the role of Viewer relative to monitors and datasets.
+* **Viewers** essentially have read-only acecss in Soda Cloud and maintain the role of Viewer relative to monitors and datasets.
 See [Roles and rights](#roles-and-rights) above.

 1. To review the licenses that your members have, as an Admin, login to your Soda Cloud account and navigate to **your avatar** > **Organization Settings**.
 Only Soda Cloud Admin members can view Organization Settings.
 2. Access the **Members** tab to view a list of people who have access to your Soda Cloud account, the role they have in the organization (Admin or User), and their License status (Author or Viewer).